Woman attacked on Waiheke Island: 'I went head first into the concrete'

 Torea's face was left badly swollen and scratched after the attack.

-The attacked stopped when a neighbour, along with a young child, arrived home nearby.
+The attack stopped when a neighbour, along with a young child, arrived home nearby.

 "He [the neighbour] couldn't hear me because my mouth was so swollen...
 I couldn't yell, there was blood all in my mouth.